iSach/clipmorph/DEVELOPMENT.md

 > [!NOTE]
 > This project is based upon our previous project done in the "Deep Learning"
-> course two years earlier.
+> course two years ago.
 More details about the original study of the
 > model can be found [here](https://github.com/iSach/video-nst).
 We have
 > in this new project improved the training loop and the architecture as well
 > as accelerated the inference process.